scru64/spec/README.md

 `node_id_size` will fit.
 If an application deploys a few nodes that generate many IDs, then a small `node_id_size` should be used.

-With the variable-size design, an application may operate short `node_id`s and long `node_id`s together if the leading bits of longer `node_id`s are carefully assigned not to collide with short `node_id`s.
+With the variable-size design, an application can operate short `node_id`s and long `node_id`s together if the leading bits of longer `node_id`s are carefully assigned not to collide with short `node_id`s.
 This approach is useful to mix _hot_ nodes that generate many and _cold_ nodes that do not.
 For example: